manfredspitze/python-ipo-model-starter/lesson-notes.md

 # Do the math to convert inches to centimeters
 # CONVERSION_FACTOR is a Python constant, since it's capitalized and
 # the value of 2.54 inches per centimeter will never change (remains constant)
-CONVERSION_FACTOR = 2.54 # Every inch is equivalent to 2.54 centimeters
+CONVERSION_FACTOR = 2.54 # Each inch is equivalent to 2.54 centimeters
 num_cm = num_inches * CONVERSION_FACTOR

 # Output